scala/improvement-proposals/content/match-types-spec.md

 On to the specification.

-A scrutinee `X` is *provably disjoint* from a pattern `P` iff it is probably disjoint from the type `P'` obtained by replacing every type capture in `P` by a wildcard type argument with the same bounds.
+A scrutinee `X` is *provably disjoint* from a pattern `P` iff it is provably disjoint from the type `P'` obtained by replacing every type capture in `P` by a wildcard type argument with the same bounds.

 We note `X ⋔ Y` to say that `X` and `Y` are provably disjoint.
 Intuitively, that notion is based on the following properties of the Scala language: